Our passion, motivation and inspiration comes from crafting the highest quality leather goods from the finest

 In 2017 Mackenzie returned to Edinburgh Old Town, where our historic St Mary’s Street store forms the heart of business today.
 In a fantastic position, just off the Royal Mile, it’s ideal for tourists and local residents alike.
 The traditional entrance way opens out into the light and spacious showroom, with a clear view through to our workshop, where visitors can watch our craftsmen at work.

 Mackenzie has grown considerably over recent years to become the brand you know today.
-Simon’s wife, Elena Álvarez, joined as Creative Director, bringing a passion and drive to the company as she paves the way for our traditional roots to thrive in a contemporary future.
+Elena Álvarez, joined in 2017 as Creative Director, bringing a passion and drive to the company as she paves the way for our traditional roots to thrive in a contemporary future.

 The Mackenzie team now in charge of production and day-to-day running of the shop is a close-knit duo – Edward Fernley and Andrew Dunn.
 Similarly to Simon, all are learning through hands-on experience, approaching the work from a variety of individual areas of skill to become the latest experts in the field of leather craftsmanship.

-Our team also now includes two talented photographers, Julien Borghino and fiancée Katrina Rose Ellis, who together combine their expertise to capture and create fresh, professional content, introducing our historic craft to 21st century means of communication.
+Our team also now includes two talented photographers, Julien Borghino and wife Katrina Rose Ellis.
+Together they use their expertise to capture and create fresh, professional content.

 In these modern days, we’re finding new ways to grow our business.
 For that reason, we have recently welcomed to our Mackenzie Team Gillian Zhihong Dong, a professional in communication who is our inspirational Chinese Social Media Ambassador.